egraphs-good/egglog/README.md

     <Expr>
 ```

 These are conditions used in check and other commands.
-There is no boolean type in egg-smol.
+There is no boolean type in egglog.
 Instead, boolean are modelled morally as `Option<Unit>`, so if something is true, it is `Some<()>`.
 If something is false, it does not match and is `None`.

 ### Expressions